 - Cookies stay fresh covered at room temperature for up to 1 week.

 - Make Ahead & Freezing Instructions: You can make the cookie dough and chill it in the refrigerator for up to 2-3 days.
 Allow to come to room temperature then continue with step 4.
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Normally you can bake frozen cookie dough balls straight from the freezer, but I recommend thawing these giant cookie dough balls prior to baking.
 Read my tips and tricks on how to freeze cookie dough.

-- Room temperature egg + egg yolk are best.
+- Room Temperature Ingredients: Room temperature egg + egg yolk are best.
 Typically, if a recipe calls for room temperature or melted butter, it’s in good practice to use room temperature eggs as well.
 To bring eggs to room temperature quickly, simply place the whole eggs in a glass of warm water for 5-10 minutes.
 What to do with the extra egg white?
 Here are all my recipes using egg whites.